ntclark/Common/Readme.md

 As Spock says, "The needs of the many outweigh the needs of the fiew"

-If you want to take my stuff and port it to CMAKE or to Linux, have at it, I hope it works for you
+If you want to take my stuff and port it to CMAKE or to Linux, have at it, I hope it works for you.

 ## One and only one place

 I've found that the vast majority of confusion and cross artifact utilization occurs because people don't decide UP FRONT how to keep it from happening.

-Some feel a solution might to be designate a place for common files [^1], but I'm not going to do that.
-For one thing, those "places" must be referenced *inside* the build tools configuration files, and that doesn't bode well with me.
+Some feel a solution is to specify a dedicated place for common files [^1], but I'm not going to do that.
+For one thing, those "places" must be referenced *inside* the build tools' configuration files, and that doesn't bode well with me.
 I won't be telling you (directly) where to put common files and then have to build some sort of installation tool to be sure you actually follow those guidelines.